-Effective fiscal 2012, Pilot acquired a 51% interest in the Kinsley Mountain Property by incurring an aggregate US\$1.18 million in exploration expenditures and having paid all annual property maintenance fees, advance royalty payments, and mining lease payments, before March 2013, which was achieved by Pilot in March 2012.
+In March 2012, Pilot Gold Inc. ("Pilot") acquired a 51% interest in the Kinsley Mountain property by incurring an aggregate US\$1.18 million in exploration expenditures and by paying all annual property maintenance fees, advance royalty payments and mining lease payments.

-In February 2013, Pilot gave notice to the Company that it had completed US\$3 million in eligible expenditures to increase its participating interest in Kinsley Mountain to 65% in accordance with the agreement.
+In February 2013, Pilot gave notice to the Company that it had completed US\$3 million in exploration expenditures to increase its participating interest in Kinsley Mountain to 65%.
 As a result, the Company had an obligation to fund its 35% share of the operating costs of the Kinsley Mountain going forward.
 The Kinsley Mountain property is collateral for the payment of cash calls for operating costs.
-The Company intends to fund any cash calls with equity financings.
-There is no assurance the Company will be able to raise this capital (Note 1).

 In August 2013, the Company informed Pilot that it would not participate in the 2013 work program on the Kinsley Mountain property.
-Consequently, Pilot funded a \$3.4-million exploration program at the Kinsley Mountain in its entirety which has further increased Pilot's interest from 65% to approximately 79% with the Company holding an approximate 21% interest.
-Pilot agreed to reimburse to the Company for \$211,616 in expenditures which is included in receivables at September 30, 2013 and which was repaid in October 2013.
+Consequently, Pilot funded a US\$3.4 million exploration program at the Kinsley Mountain in its entirety which further increased Pilot's interest from 65% to approximately 79% with the Company holding an approximate 21% interest.
+Pilot reimbursed the Company for \$211,616 which the Company had advanced and which was included in receivables at September 30, 2013.

-On October 28, 2013, the Company announced that a definitive joint venture agreement had been signed between the Company and Pilot for the Kinsley Mountain property.
-A Delaware limited liability company, Kinsley Mountain LLC, was formed to manage the joint venture with Pilot as the operator.
+In October 2013, a definitive joint venture agreement was signed between the Company and Pilot for the Kinsley Mountain property.
+A Delaware limited liability company, Kinsley Gold LLC, was formed to manage the joint venture with Pilot as the operator.